BLCM/bl3mods/Apocalyptech/README.md

   it actually just spits out 10 Eridium bars, at a cost of 10 Eridium.
   Useful!
 (Actually I suppose it *could* be useful to give Eridium to other co-op players.)
-- `maggie_super_buff.txt` - Cheat mod which gives the Maggie an absurd amount of damage.
-Mostly just used for testing mods where I don't want to deal with enemies.
 - `mayhem_1_better_loot.txt` - This was my first mod attempt, actually, and improves the quality of drops in Mayhem 1 (not that it really needed it).
 As I say, not really useful at all, but I've kept it here for my